 There are no auditions to join and everyone is welcome, though for some smaller scale performances we may have to audition those wishing to take part where the circumstances of the event demand it.

 Given the limited time we have to prepare for our concerts, our rehearsals are intensive, but we hope always fun and rewarding.
 Members are also encouraged to do their own independent learning, by listening to recordings and learning files.
-Rehearsal revision sessions for particular voices are organised by members.
+Rehearsal revision sessions for particular voices are sometimes organised by members.
+We occasionally hold extended rehearsals / workshops on Saturdays or Sundays, which include sessions working with singing coach Mark Oldfield.

 Try us out

 We believe you will find joining the choir one of the most rewarding things you will ever do.
 You are welcome to try us out with no obligation by coming to a rehearsal.
-Ideally let us know you are coming by emailing firstname.lastname@example.org.
-Don’t worry if you don’t contact us in advance but please check for rehearsals, events and venues via this term’s schedule.
+Ideally let us know you are coming by emailing email@example.com.
+Don’t worry if you don’t contact us in advance but please check for rehearsals, changes in venues or timings, performance events and venues via this term’s schedule.
 If you have any questions please ask.
 If it is close to the time of a performance we might suggest that you wait until after the concert before coming to a rehearsal.

 The annual membership subscription is only £24, payable to the choir.
-However if you are in DfT or MHCLG you are required to join the SPARTA Recreational Association and your £24 subscription is instead payable to SPARTA.
-We then receive funding from SPARTA.
+However if you are in DfT or DLUHC you are required to join the SPARTA Recreational Association and your £24 subscription is instead payable to SPARTA.
+We then receive generous funding from SPARTA.

-In addition to the subscription we levy fees (generally around £5 to £10 per term) plus a £20 refundable deposit for music.
+In addition to the subscription we may levy fees for the hire of music or other costs plus a £20 refundable deposit for music.
 If you would prefer to buy your music then in some cases we will source the scores for you and buy them in bulk passing on any discount.
+On occasion we may require members to purchase the music and there will be no option to hire it.

 We like to look smart for our performances.